fortran-lang/fpm-docs/pages/tutorial/dependencies.md

 Before we continue implementing new features, we want to add some tests to verify that our implementation keeps worked as we modify it.
 A minimalist testing framework is available with [test-drive].
-Since the testing framework is only required when developing the package itself, but not for other packges which might in the future make use of our modules, we add a local dependency.
+Since the testing framework is only required when developing the package itself, but not for other packages which might in the future make use of our modules, we add a local dependency.
 The *test-drive* package is added in the *dev-dependencies* table as shown below

 [test-drive]: https://github.com/fortran-lang/test-drive